-3. Why is it Necessary to Charge for Government-Incorporated by Reference Standards?
+3. Why is it necessary to charge for government-incorporated-by-reference standards?

 Although most of the people working on standards development are volunteers, standards developers incur expenses in the coordination of these voluntary efforts.
 From the time a new project is commenced until the final balloting and adoption of a standard, a great deal of time and effort is involved in supporting the volunteers who write the documents.
 Drafting standards requires input from a variety of concerned constituencies and sources of expertise, including representatives of the consuming public, industry, academia, and the public safety and regulatory community.
 The standards drafting process draws heavily on the administrative, technical, and support services provided by the organizations that develop them.
-Sometimes these organizations contribute to an international document which is then adopted as an international standard.
+Sometimes these organizations contribute to an international document, which is then adopted as an international standard.
 Thousands of staff employed by standards developing organizations across the nation provide direct support for the technical development activities of the volunteers.

-How do SDOs (for the most part not-for-profit organizations) recoup these costs?
-Some rely on membership support, including membership fees, project fees, registration fees and other member-generated income.
-Another business model relies on recouping these costs through revenues made possible from the copyright-protected sales and licensing of the standards themselves.
+How do SDOs (for the most part, not-for-profit organizations) recoup these costs?
+Some rely on membership support, including membership fees, project fees, registration fees, and other member-generated income.
+Another business model relies on recouping these costs through revenue made possible from the copyright-protected sales and licensing of the standards themselves.
 Many SDOs use a combination of both.
 By funding operations at least in part through sales of standards, SDOs can minimize barriers to qualified participation and maximize independence from entities seeking to influence the outcome for commercial or political reasons.
 Under this model, the actual recouped costs through standards sales is but a fraction of what the total production costs would have been if the developers were not volunteers.
 In short, standards sales allow not-for-profit SDOs to recoup basic administrative costs while passing on to implementers all of the benefits of the voluntary and inclusive process of standards development.

-4. Wouldn't it be less Expensive and more Efficient for Government Agencies to Develop Regulatory Standards Themselves?
+4. Wouldn't it be less expensive and more efficient for government agencies to develop regulatory standards themselves?

-The development of voluntary consensus standards using input processes adapted to the particular industries involved is often a more efficient and cost effective method of developing technical standards than the use of a highly structured notice and comment rulemaking process.
-Indeed, the very purpose of OMB A-119 was to allow the government to tap into this efficiency and "[e]liminate the cost to the Government of developing its own standards."
-Section 1, Office of Management and Budget (OMB) Circular A-119.
-Many SDOs provide government agencies copies of a standard for free or at a reduced cost so these agencies may properly promulgate a regulation and provide proper reference within a regulation or code.
+The development of voluntary consensus standards using input processes adapted to the particular industries involved is often a more efficient and cost-effective method of developing technical standards than the use of a highly structured notice-and-comment rulemaking process.
+Indeed, the very purpose of OMB A-119 was to allow the government to tap into this efficiency and "[e]liminate the cost to the Government of developing its own standards," Section 1, Office of Management and Budget (OMB) Circular A-119.
+Many SDOs provide government agencies copies of a standard for free or at a reduced cost so that these agencies may properly promulgate a regulation and provide proper reference within a regulation or code.

 The success of this process has been acknowledged by many federal agencies.
-For example, when FERC evaluated a private NAESB standards-development process against the cost to the Commission and the industry of developing these standards through notice and comment rulemaking, FERC found that the NAESB process was more efficient:
+For example, when FERC evaluated a private North American Energy Standards Board (NAESB) standards-development process against the cost to the Commission and to the industry of developing these standards through notice-and-comment rulemaking, FERC found that the NAESB process was more efficient: